-A great deal of credit cards offer you rewards in the form of points award, airline miles, cash back, and a huge variety of options.
-You’ll accumulate these rewards as you make progressive purchases on your card.
+A great deal of credit cards offer you rewards in the form of points awards, airline miles, cash back, and a huge variety of options.
+You’ll accumulate these rewards as you make purchases on your card.

 Essentially, every dollar spent is tied to a certain numeric point system, and when there is enough points accumulated, you can then convert them into airline tickets, travel, cash rebates on major purchases and special offers.

 Naturally, not all reward credit cards are the same.
-Following is my choice of top five rewards credit cards:
+Following is my choice of top rewards credit cards.

 1. Discover it – Best No Fee Cash Back Card